| Written by Geir Nerbø

 The use of wearable technology in safety training has a multifaceted impact.
 Firstly, it provides immediate and objective feedback to trainees.
 Miners can review their actions and responses post-drill, allowing them to understand and internalize the correct procedures more effectively.
 This instant feedback loop is crucial for learning and retention, especially in high-risk environments where mistakes can have dire consequences.

-Secondly, wearables add layer of visibility to miners, both literally and figuratively in an environment where every second counts, monitoring the location and condition of each miner in real time can be lifesaving.
+Secondly, wearables add a layer of visibility to miners, both literally and figuratively, in an environment where every second counts; monitoring the location and condition of each miner in real time can be lifesaving.
 For example, heat cameras and biometric trackers can alert trainers to signs of fatigue or distress in a miner, prompting immediate intervention.

 Moreover, the data gathered from these devices offers invaluable insights for safety training advisors.
-It helps identify common errors, understand behavioural trends, and pinpoint areas where the training program may be lacking.
+It helps identify common errors, understand behavioural trends, and pinpoint areas lacking the training program.
 This data-driven approach allows for continuous improvement in training methods and safety protocols, ensuring they are as effective and relevant as possible.

 Finally, wearable technology fosters a culture of safety and accountability.
 When miners know that their performance and adherence to safety protocols are being monitored and analyzed, it encourages them to be more vigilant and committed to safety practices.
 This shift in mindset is critical in building a safer and more responsible mining workforce.